GoogleContainerTools/kpt-functions-sdk/README.md

 EOF
 ```

-We'll use the following example input defining 2 Namespaces and a ResourceQuota (This is the
+We'll use the following example input defining 2 Namespaces and a ResourceQuota
-output of running `read-yaml` source function described in previous step).
+(An example output of `read-yaml` [source function](#source-function)).

 ```sh
 cat > /tmp/input.yaml <<EOF